A unique color combination is a key way to express the personality of your brand.

 These are solid hues that offset well against one another and create impact.
 The inclusion of a strong rich tone (tomato) from an opposing side of the color wheel.

-This tonal combination is a blue based gradient of colors.
+This tonal combination is a blue-based gradient of colors.
 The Gunmetal and Cashmere swatches contain a hint of warmness which offsets against the coolness of the blues nicely.
 The combination of the two tones means that it’s gender-neutral.
-Great to use for wedding stationery or invitations.
+Great to use for wedding stationery, invitations or even letterheads.

 This clever creation combines cool and warm tones that are fresh and contemporary.
 A modern mix, this palette makes a great user interface combination.
 The application of coral tones is warming and inviting, providing a nice transition from the cooler tones.